 Some comprehensive plans will provide different coverage more specific for cruises, such as missed connection coverage if you should miss the initial departure of your cruise ship due to a covered reason.
 Travel insurance may offer reimbursement, up to the plan limit, for the additional cost it takes to meet up with your cruise.

 For example, if you are cruising through the Hawaiian Islands and a covered flight delay causes you to miss the cruise departure, you may be able to book a puddle jumper to get you to the next island to meet your cruise and then file for reimbursement of the extra expense.
-Also, if your excursions are pre-paid and non-refundable before departure, you may be entitled to a limited compensation if your cruise itinerary is changed after departure by the cruise line and you are not able to participate in the activity at all.
+If you’ve prepaid for shore excursions that are nonrefundable and your cruise line changes the itinerary after you’ve already set sail, you could receive limited compensation, especially if the change means you can’t participate in the activity at all.

 Disclaimer: The information contained in this article serves as a general overview of benefits and should only be used for informational purposes.
 Refer to your individual certificate of insurance for specific coverages, exclusions and benefits.
 When in doubt, please contact one of our licensed agents for additional assistance.